Valheim Mistlands (opens in new tab): The new biome

 Swamp crypts will also contain withered bones.
 You'll need to find 10 withered bones to summon Bonemass at his altar.

 Even though this is the third boss of five, it may actually be the toughest fight in the game.
-Bonemass is highly resistant to all forms of damage except blunt attacks.
-You'll want to use iron armor and blunt weapons like maces and hammers (like Stagbreaker) against him, and staying close enough to connect.
-Ranged attacks with bows and arrows are almost entirely ineffective.
-Even a fully upgraded wooden club will do more damage than arrows.
+Bonemass is highly resistant to all forms of damage except up-close blunt attacks and frost arrows at range (though even those aren't particularly effective).
+You'll want to use iron armor and blunt weapons like maces and hammers (like Stagbreaker (opens in new tab)) against him, staying close enough to connect while avoiding his attacks.
 Bonemass also heals during a fight, so you need to keep up the assault constantly.
+Even if the frost arrows don't do much damage, they'll interrupt his healing.

 After defeating Bonemass, placing his trophy on the sacrificial stone will grant you a power that increases your resistance to physical damage.